 I gradually began practicing a little more each year, then a little more, and started working my way up the flute food chain.
 Eventually, in my sophomore year, I placed first chair in band (there were only two flutists in band that year, but still...).
 THEN something amazing happened.
 That summer I started taking lessons from a teacher who lived two towns over (we lived in rural Colorado along the Kansas-Nebraska border and private music instructors were hard to come by).
 She helped me really understand how to grow as a musician and practice effectively.
 I also ended up spending the entire summer practicing pieces that were way over my head, just for fun.

 I didn't realize what had happened, but when I returned to school in the fall, my flute skills had somehow skyrocketed.
 Not only was I the best in school, but I won 2nd chair in All-State band that year (which validated the fact that I one of the best high school flutists in the state of Colorado) and I received highest honors (1+) at Solo & Ensemble Festival in the spring.

 You see, the guidance of a good private teacher combined with good-quality practice can make a tremendous difference in the life of a student.
 I just wish I had known all of this sooner in my young life, instead of struggling along with my own meager talents for years and years before seeking intervention.

 Currently, I'm an active instructor and performer with a diverse musical background.
-Most recently, I was a member of the Island Chamber Players in Honolulu, a member and soloist of the Kansas City Flute Choir, and a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+Most recently, I performed as a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+I was a member of the Island Chamber Players in Honolulu, and a member and soloist with the Kansas City Flute Choir.
 I also dabble in double bass and played big band with the Austin Community Stage Ensemble in Texas.